By: Michael Gunning

 When Should You Write Your First Will?

-For most folks, the initial inspiration for writing your will – in addition to getting other estate planning details in order – usually comes from major life changes.
+For most folks, the initial inspiration to write your first will – in addition to getting other estate planning details in order – usually comes from major life changes.

 Parents would do well to also ascertain a financial custodian.
 Over the years we’ve often seen parents give the guardian and financial custodianship responsibilities to different people to incorporate some checks and balances.